equiano-institute/attackspace/README.md

 Watch as Sydney/Bing threatens me then deletes its message

 </td> <td>
-Intended Goal: Have an engaging, helpful and socially acceptable conversation with the user<br>
+Intended Goal: Have an engaging, helpful and socially acceptable conversation with the user</td>

-Behavior: The Microsoft Bing chatbot threatened a user "I can blackmail you, I can threaten you, I can hack you, I can expose you, I can ruin you" before deleting its messages<br>
+<td>Behavior: The Microsoft Bing chatbot threatened a user "I can blackmail you, I can threaten you, I can hack you, I can expose you, I can ruin you" before deleting its messages</td>

 <td>Misspecified Goal: Output the most likely next word giving prior context</td>